JamieWCGraham/MullerPipelines/READMEMartinezTrujillo.md

 ### Usage

    <p>  Hopefully, you have opened the file "process_wm1_rawdata.m" in MATLAB.
-Before you run this file, you must ensure that your raw data files from the       Martinez-Trujillo Lab are stored in the correct folders.
+Before you run this file, you must ensure that your raw data files from the       Martinez-Trujillo Lab are stored in the correct folders, which we will show you how to do below.
 The file "process_wm1_rawdata.m" will prompt you to enter the following inputs:  </p>

 <ol>
         <br/>